michael-betz/zed_vvm/README.md

 # zed_vvm
+A digital RF vector volt-meter (VVM).
+Measures amplitude and phase of a sinusoidal signal under test against a reference signal of same frequency.
-A RF vector volt-meter intended as an instrument to troubleshoot legacy accelerator RF systems and general purpose usage.
+Intended as an instrument to monitor and troubleshoot legacy accelerator RF systems.

-Made from a Digilent Zedboard running Debian with a DC1525A FMC daughter board on top.
+Based on a Digilent Zedboard running Debian with a DC1525A FMC daughter board on top.

   * 4 channel, 14 bit, 125 MSps, 800 MHz bandwidth (3 dB) analog to digital converter with LVDS interface: __LTC2175-14__
   * Sampling clock provided by a `Si5xx-PROG_EVB` evaluation board running [custom firmware](https://github.com/yetifrisstlama/Si5xx-5x7-EVV_autoloader)
-  * 4 x 4096 sample buffer with trigger for adc waveform storage for debugging (`scope_app.py` makes use of that)
+  * 4 x 4096 sample buffer with oscilloscope-like trigger for raw ADC waveform storage (`scope_app.py` makes use of that)
   * FPGA implements
     * digital down-conversion and decimation to get a complex baseband (IQ) signal
     * rectangular (IQ) to polar conversion (magnitude, phase)
     * first order IIR filter to smooth the measurement result
-    * uses litex CSRs, the wishbone2axi bridge and litex_server to make the measurements available to linux running on the CPU
+    * makes good use of litex Control/Status Registers (CSRs), the wishbone2axi bridge and litex_server to make the measurements available to linux running on the CPU

-# Specs
+# Minimum design goals
-  * Must support 125 MHz & 500 MHz signals
+  * support 125 MHz & 500 MHz signals
-  * Same phase reading after power cycle (clock divider states!)
+  * Same phase reading after power cycle (manage clock divider states)
   * 360 degree unique measurement range
-  * Phase accuracy (drift error) at the input ports over typical ALS temp range (20 - 30 degC) of at least 1 deg (0.2 %)
+  * Phase accuracy over a temperature range of 20 - 30 degC of better than 1 deg (0.2 %)
-  * Amplitude measurement (2 % error is okay)
+  * Less than 2 % amplitude error
-  * At least 2 input channels + 500 MHz phase ref channel (MO)
+  * At least 2 input channels + one phase reference channel
+  * Self-contained instrument (only power is needed)
+  * Easy to use
-  * As simple, cheap and easy to use as possible, such that it can be easily installed in many places
+  * Not too expensive, such that it can be installed in multiple places across the facility
   * Epics support

 # Hardware modifications